-Getting Medicare Under Age 65
+Medicare Eligibility If You Are Under 65

-If you’ve been getting disability benefits from Social Security or from the Railroad Retirement Board for 24 months in a row, you will be automatically enrolled in Original Medicare, Part A and Part B, when you reach the 25th month.
+Some people are automatically enrolled in Original Medicare.
+If you’ve been receiving disability benefits from Social Security or the Railroad Retirement Board (RRB) for 24 months in a row, you will be automatically enrolled in Original Medicare, Part A and Part B, when you reach the 25th month.

 If you have ALS or Lou Gehrig’s disease, you’re automatically enrolled in Medicare the month you begin receiving your Social Security disability benefits.

 Some people will need to sign up for Medicare themselves.
 If you have end-stage renal disease (ESRD), and you would like to enroll in Medicare Part A and Part B, you will need to sign up by visiting your local Social Security Office or calling Social Security at 1-800-772-1213 (TTY users 1-800-772-1213).
 If you worked for a railroad, please contact the RRB to enroll by calling 1-877-772-5772 (TTY users 1-312-751-4701), Monday through Friday, 9 AM to 3:30 PM, to speak to an RRB representative.